tailordev-academy/javascript-react/1-introduction.md

 ### NPM scripts

 NPM scripts are custom scripts that can be run with `npm run`.
-It is similar to `Makefile` targets, except that it is bundled in the `package.json` file:
+It is similar to `Makefile` targets, except that they are bundled in the `package.json` file:

 ``` js
 "scripts": {